Kansas transgender athlete ban bill moves forward

 The bill would also clarify that teams or sports designated for females, women or girls “shall not be open to students of the male sex.”

 Opponents of the plan argue that it would exclude transgender children from participating in sports under the gender they identify in.
-Senate Minority Leader Dinah Sykes, a democrat from Lenexa, argued that everyone’s body is “different” and there’s no evidence that the average transgender girl is “bigger, stronger or faster” than any other woman.
+Senate Minority Leader Dinah Sykes, D-Lenexa, argued that everyone’s body is “different” and there’s no evidence that the average transgender girl is “bigger, stronger or faster” than any other woman.

 “The majority of transgender athletes, like cis gender athletes never make it to an elite level…they just want to play and have fun with their friends…especially at school,” Sykes said.